Easy to digest environmental information

 1. Land Requirements of Livestock

-According to Global Environmental Change Volume 47, a shift towards plant based diet would result in a 64% reduction in land use, and 73% reduction in GHG emissions.
+According to Global Environmental Change Volume 47, a shift towards a plant-based diet would result in a 64% reduction in land use, and a 73% reduction in GHG emissions.

 2. Water Consumption of Livestock

-A cow drinks an average of 32 liters (8.5 gallons) of fresh water a day (at an average of 15.5 Celsius (60 Fahrenheit).
-Multiplied by the number that are killed annually that’s 9,741,275,456 liters (2,573,372,730 gallons) of daily water consumption of the cows alone (not counting the dairy cows which have much higher need of water, nor any other species).
+A cow drinks an average of 32 liters (8.5 gallons) of freshwater a day (at an average of 15.5 Celsius (60 Fahrenheit).
+Multiplied by the number that is killed annually that’s 9,741,275,456 liters (2,573,372,730 gallons) of daily water consumption of the cows alone (not counting the dairy cows which have a much higher need of water, nor any other species).

 We take a look at the full life cycle of electric vehicles climate impact (CO₂ emissions) in different countries in the European Union to compare them with diesel vehicles.
 EU state member countries have largely different supply mix of electricity, which directly influences the BEV’s (Battery Electric Vehicles) carbon footprint.
 A common theory surrounding electric vehicles is if the source of energy is mainly from coal burning power plants then they are creating more greenhouse gases than diesel or petrol cars.
 We can see from this research that it’s not the case, not even in Poland which is the worst offender when it comes to dirty energy generation in the EU.

 What is a Life Cycle?